 Natural Rubber Membranes

 Natural rubber membranes are often chosen when you want a soft, compliant contact surface and strong toughness.
-In general, natural rubber runs at moderate press temperatures and works well when the adhesive system does not require elevated heat.
+Natural rubber is a great option when running at moderate press temperatures below 120°C – implying that the adhesive system does not require elevated heat.

-Smartech supplies Steinbach natural rubber membranes that provide higher tear resistance and a soft contact surface that supports real wood veneer and deep contours.
-Their matte finish helps reduce scuffing and performs well with high-gloss foils and coatings.
+Smartech supplies Steinbach natural rubber membranes that provide higher tear resistance and a soft contact surface that supports for real wood veneer with gentle contours, and 3DL with deep contours.
+The matte finish helps reduce scuffing and performs well with high-gloss foils and coatings.
 If your process temperature climbs above 120°C or 248°F, silicone grades are recommended.

 Choosing the Right Membrane for Woodworking Projects